stevencox/stars/README.md

 Stars automates data science stacks.

-Stars' end game is to be able to compose data science stacks with predictability and reproducibility.
+Stars' end game is composing scalable data science stacks with predictability and reproducibility.

-Here, in overview form is a summary of the capabilities Stars includes and some of the systems it uses to achieve them:
+What follows is an overview introducing Stars' capabilities.
+Each section also lists, by way of example, specific components and their roles in achieving the system's overall goals.

 ### **Applications**:

+Stars is used to deliver best in class data science solutions.
+It has been used in multiple federally funded research projects for several years.
+Our team does semantic web analytics using graph databases like Blazegraph in the bioinformatics domain.
+We've used Spark to parallelize generation of Gensim word2vec models over a corpus of medical literature.
+We share computing notebooks via Zeppelin with collaborators at federal agencies and other partner institutions.
+To do this work, we use:

 * **Analytics**: Mapreduce, streaming, graph, machine learning, and SQL at scale.
 * **Notebooks**: Connect the best in notebook computing to enable scalability and collaboration.
 * **Visualization**: Service for generating visualizations suitable for embedding in data science notebooks.